-The speed of progress in "intelligent systems" means that tracking "news" is a major part of this course, especially online.
-It is also imperative that we deal with sensitive issues such as morals and ethics.
+The speed of technological progress means that tracking "news" is a major part of this course, including issues such as morals and ethics.
 Each year, we try to find and work on the questions and subjects in which the students have an interest, so students are encouraged to express their opinions.